Orbit spaces of equivariantly formal torus actions of complexity one

 Now we prove one more statement concerning acyclicity of certain relative pairs.
 The next lemma generalizes one of the arguments used in the proof of Theorem~\ref{thmEqFormImpliesSphere} to actions of arbitrary complexity.

 \begin{lem} The relative cohomology modules $H^i(F,F_{-1})$ vanish for $i<\rk F$. \end{lem}

 \begin{proof} The proof goes by induction on $\rk F$.
-If $\rk F=0$ then $F$ is a point and $F_{-1}=\varnothing$, so there is nothing to prove.
+If $\rk F=0$ then $F$ is nonempty and $F_{-1}=\varnothing$, so for $i<0$ there is nothing to prove.
 Now assume that the statement holds for all $F$ with $\rk F<s$ and prove it for $F=Q$, $\rk Q=s$.
 As in Section~\ref{secProofMain}, we write down the ABFP-sequence for the manifold $X$ over $Q$:

 Since $X$ is equivariantly formal, the sequence is exact.
 Further, we have

 The group $H^i(F,F_{-1})$ vanishes for $i<s-1$ by induction hypothesis.
 Hence $H^i_T(X_{s-1},X_{s-2})$ vanishes for $i<s-1$ as well.
 Specializing \eqref{eqABseqXF} to $*<0$, we deduce that $H^i_T(X,X_{s-1})\cong H^i(Q,Q_{-1})$ vanishes for $i<s=\rk Q$. \end{proof}